duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### product-increment-4

-**Q:** What factors should the Product Owner and Scrum Team consider when deciding to release a Product Increment?
+**Q:** {Interrogate} What factors should the Product Owner and Scrum Team consider when deciding to release a Product Increment?

 - Vietnamese outline:
   - Question: